Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 achieved a score of 25%.
-This was itself a state of the art result, before being surpassed by the main result being reported here that uses aider with both GPT-4o & Opus.
+This was itself a state of the art result, before being surpassed by the main result being reported here that used aider with both GPT-4o & Opus.

 ## GPT-4o vs Opus